integer-class/object-oriented-programming/README.md

 ## File Naming Convention

-Before submitting your task, please make sure you've named your directory according to this convention.
+Before submitting your task, please make sure you've named your directory or file according to this convention.
 The name is divided into 3 sections:
 - **w1**: The first section is used to say the week of the jobsheet.
 For example, `w1` means week 1, `w2` means week 2, so on and so forth.
 - **your_name**: The second section is used for your name, obviously.
 Make sure they're all in lowercased letter with spaces replaced with underscore.
 Remove punctuation if any.